theophilegervet/learner-performance-prediction/README.md

 - [Deep Knowledge Tracing (DKT)](https://stanford.edu/~cpiech/bio/papers/deepKnowledgeTracing.pdf)
 - [Self-Attentive Knowledge Tracing (SAKT)](https://arxiv.org/pdf/1907.06837.pdf)

-If you use this code for your research, please cite our JEDM 2020 paper [When is Deep Learning the Best Approach to Knowledge Tracing](https://jedm.educationaldatamining.org/index.php/JEDM/article/view/451) :)

 ## Setup

 Create a new conda environment, install [PyTorch](https://pytorch.org) and the remaining requirements: